Back to the page

 Colleges and Universities

-Explore the world of plants through workshops and behind-the-scenes tours designed for college and university students
+Explore the world of plants through workshops, courses and qualifications designed for college and university students

 Group Workshops